Why does my home battery drain when Octopus charges my EV?

 The three most common setups where this bites

 Solar + battery + EV on Intelligent Go Octopus dispatches a daytime session.
 Your battery, which stored solar energy from the morning, discharges to help supply the EV load.
-You lose solar storage and the cheap rate import benefit is reduced because your own battery is doing the work.
+You lose solar storage and any eligible cheap-rate import benefit may be reduced because your own battery is doing some of the work.

 Heat pump + battery + EV Your battery is trying to buffer heat pump demand in the morning while also being drawn into EV sessions dispatched later in the day.
 It never recovers enough charge to cover the evening properly.